webdigga/slot-picks/src/articles/pregnancy-and-paeds.md

 ## Helping Your Child Be Well

-It's important to know that chiropractors do not treat any certain conditions.
+It's important to know that Chiropractors do not treat any certain conditions.
 Instead, we make sure the nervous system is working at its best, which allows the body to be in a state of health.
 Most people,

 however, seek our help because they're experiencing certain concerns.
 Some of the conditions we see most commonly in children include